Don't Start Now: Writing and production

-Lipa recorded most of her vocals with either a dynamic Shure SM7 or a Telefunken ELA M 251 tube microphone.
+Lipa recorded most of her vocals with a Telefunken ELA M 251 tube microphone.
 Kirkpatrick said he understood the song better after Lipa sang it and was told by Kentish that the middle eight sounded like an "after-thought".
 He thus spent a further two weeks completing the song before sending stems to Josh Gudwin for mixing.
 To improve the middle eight, Kirkpatrick added a "vocal chop", and extra drums inspired by the Weeknd's song "Can't Feel My Face".
 He recalled, "The first version of the drums didn't sound as fat.
 I was worried that the song would sound too disco, too classic.
 It needed something new, to make it the perfect mix of old and new".
 Kirkpatrick had a separate project for the chord progression before the drop to help him decide which combination of piano and synths to use.
 For this section, he went through 25 different ideas and incorporated them into four versions.
 His final rough mix included nearly 100 tracks.
 Kirkpatrick sent the final version to Lipa when she was attending Glastonbury Festival in June 2019.
 "Don't Start Now" was recorded at Zenseven Studios in Los Angeles while the vocals were recorded at TaP Studio in London.
 Gudwin mixed the song at Henson Studios in Hollywood while Chris Gehringer mastered it at Sterling Sound in Edgewater, New Jersey.